Awards and Grants

 3. Best New Concept Award

-The presentation that is voted Best New Concept at the New Concepts Symposium will win $3,500 and the concept will be taken forward for a formal review by the AGITG Upper or Lower GI Working Party.
+The New Concepts Symposium is designed as a novel way to reach out to a wider spectrum of the group.
+The presentation that is voted Best New Concept at the Symposium receives $3,500 and their concept will be taken forward for a formal review by the AGITG Upper or Lower GI Working Party.
+A runner-up receives $1,500.

 4. Best of Posters and Fast Forward Sessions

-Clinical trial sites actively involved in AGITG trials are encourage to apply to win two complimentary registrations to the Annual Scientific Meeting.
+Clinical trial sites actively involved in AGITG trials are encourage to apply to win two complimentary registrations to the AGITG Annual Scientific Meeting the following year.
+This award is presented in two categories: Outstanding metro sites, and Outstanding regional, rural and remote site.

 6. Christine Aiken Memorial Award for Excellence in AGITG Study Coordination